Skip to Main Content

 Missouri has appallingly weak gun laws and one of the country’s highest gun death rates.
 Lawmakers owe it to residents to start putting the safety of their communities first.

 Since 2017, the state has allowed people to carry concealed, loaded firearms in public without a background check or permit.
-In 2021, Missouri enacted the so-called “Second Amendment Preservation Act (SAPA)” which subjects local and state law enforcement officers to fines of $50,000 for helping to enforce a federal gun law.1 Accordingly, law enforcement in the state are no longer enforcing federal gun laws including laws.
-On March 7, 2023, a federal court declared SAPA unconstitutional but has since allowed the law to remain in effect pending appeals.2
+In 2021, Missouri enacted the so-called “Second Amendment Preservation Act (SAPA)” which purports to impose fines on local and state law enforcement officers for enforcing federal gun laws.1 SAPA has been found unconstitutional.

 What Missouri Does Well